U.S.-Based TV and Radio News Programs for Cubans Remains Obstacle as Relations Improve

 This article from the Associated Press clarifies many of the misconceptions about Alan Gross and explains his role in Cuba as a development contractor.
 It offers alternative perspectives on Gross' work, which provided illegal technological infrastructure that allowed for uncensored use of the Internet.
 Chronologically listing the events leading up to his arrest, this article clearly summarizes Alan Gross' work and the details of his imprisonment.

-Transcript of a presentation by Eduardo Fontes Suárez, Political Section of the Ministry of the Interior, Cuba (June 2010)
+Transcript of a Presentation by Eduardo Fontes Suárez, Political Section of the Ministry of the Interior, Cuba (Translation by HemosOido.com, June 2010)

 A Cuban counterintelligence specialist details Cuba's changing relationship with technologies and increasing access to technology to civilians.
 It also considers the American government's role in bringing the Internet to Cuba to potentially accelerate the transition to democracy.
 Finally, he discusses Alan Gross's role in bringing subversive technologies to Cuba, the dangers that these might pose to youth and other citizens, and what the Cuban government is doing to combat those efforts.